Soft/rainbowpath/README.md

                                         can appear multiple times.
   -O, --separator-override INDEX STYLE  Override separator style at the given index.
                                         This option can appear multiple times.
-  -l, --leading                         Do not display leading path separator -c, --compact                         Replace home directory path prefix with ~ -n, --newline                         Do not append newline -b, --bash                            Escape control codes for use in Bash prompts
+  -l, --strip-leading                   Do not display leading path separator -c, --compact                         Replace home directory path prefix with ~ -n, --newline                         Do not append newline -b, --bash                            Escape control codes for use in Bash prompts